 For entrance to a university degree course a minimum of two A level passes at E or above is usually required.
-In practice, however, three A levels are often needed.
-Two AS levels are generally accepted as the equivalent of one A level.
-For many courses the pass grades need to be very high.
-For example, entry to courses in Medicine and Veterinary Science often requires passes at grade A or A* in three subjects as well as very good passes at GCSE level.
-For many careers a minimum of two good advanced level passes is required.
-Some A levels (Applied A levels) are offered as double awards as well as single awards.
-Double awards are the equivalent of two A levels and so occupy twice the teaching time of a single A level, so students on these courses will only be able to take one or two additional subjects at A level or GCSE.
+In practice, however, three A levels are needed.
+For many courses the pass grades need to be high.
+For example, entry to courses in Medicine and Veterinary Science often requires passes at grade A or A* in three A level subjects as well as very good passes at GCSE level.
+For many careers a minimum of two good A level passes is required.

 Please note: there is no guarantee that a particular course will run if demand is small or the course cannot be staffed.
 Nor can a place be guaranteed on an oversubscribed course.
 Similarly, no guarantee can be made that all combinations of subjects will be possible, though every effort will be made to meet individual requirements.
 This course directory has been prepared on the basis of the latest information available.
 Some of the information contained may be subject to change due to factors beyond the College’s control.

-The minimum general requirement for entry to a full time two year Advanced Level course is:
+The minimum general requirement for entry to a full-time two year A level course is:

-- seven passes in GCSE at grade C or above (including Maths and English Language) for students wishing to study four AS levels
+• Five passes in GCSE at grade C or above (including GCSE English Language and GCSE Maths) for students wishing to study three A levels.

-- five passes in GCSE at grade C or above (preferably including Maths and English Language) for students wishing to study three AS levels
+• Four passes in GCSE at grade C or above (preferably including GCSE English Language and GCSE Maths) for students wishing to study two A levels, alongside other subjects.

 What are the main changes?